Don’t Buy Your Next DSLR Lens Before You Read This

 Please note that the actual focal length never changes.
 It is only that the lens uses a shorter crop of the image coming through the lens which mimics the effect of a tighter composition (longer focal length).

 Canon uses the terms EF and EF-S to denote lenses that are optimized for the full-frame cameras and those designed for the smaller cropped cameras respectively.
-As per Canon’s design architecture, you cannot mount an EF-S lens on to an EF mount camera.
+As per Canon’s design architecture, you cannot mount an EF-S lens onto an EF mount camera.
 Though the reverse is possible.

 When mounting a Canon EF lens on an EF-S mount the effective focal length gets multiplied by a factor of 1.6x.
 So, a 50mm lens becomes the equivalent of an 80mm lens.

 Let’s discuss the Tamron lenses next.
 Tamron makes some very interesting lenses for both Canon and Nikon systems.
 They use the acronyms Di and Di II (as well as Di III) to denote lenses that are for the full-frame systems and APS-C systems respectively.
 The acronym Di stands for Digitally Integrated.
 That means these lenses have been designed keeping in mind DSLRs and not film cameras.
-And just in case you are wondering, the Di III stands for lenses which have been optimized for the mirrorless systems.
+And just in case you are wondering, the Di III stands for lenses that have been optimized for mirrorless systems.

 Next, on our list, we bring up Sigma.
 Sigma makes lenses not only for its own camera system but also for Nikon, Canon, and Sony.
 Sigma uses two acronyms that highlight whether the lens has been designed for full-frame or APS-C cameras.
-The DG acronym is used to identify lenses that have been designed for the full-frame digital cameras.
+The DG acronym is used to identify lenses that have been designed for full-frame digital cameras.
 These lenses will work with film cameras as well; to some extent but have been optimized mainly for full-frame digital sensors.

-The acronym DC is used to denote lenses which have been designed for the smaller APS-C sensor cameras.
-These lenses should not be mounted on full-frame camera systems though as you will face serious amount of vignetting.
+The acronym DC is used to denote lenses that have been designed for the smaller APS-C sensor cameras.
+These lenses should not be mounted on full-frame camera systems though as you will face a serious amount of vignetting.
 And just for your knowledge, Sigma also makes lenses that are optimized for mirrorless interchangeable lens cameras.
 These lenses are marked as DN.